 - Keep computers in a public location such as in drawing room, rather than in their bedroom.
 It may be a good idea to routinely check the computer and phone history of your child.

 - Check the privacy setting on your teen’s social network.
 Make sure these are set so that only family can see their profiles, particularly their photos and their location.

 - Teach your teen to protect their password.
 Stress the importance of never sharing their password with anyone, even a close friend or sibling.
 Have them construct a complicated password that is difficult to guess, using numbers, symbols and capital and lower-case letters.

-- If your child are old enough to use computer in their own way.
-You should apply some ground rules and guidelines on their behavior a allowed on social media, as well as the amount of time spent on social media.
+- If your child is old enough to use computer in their own way.
+You should apply some ground rules and guidelines on their behaviour a allowed on social media, as well as the amount of time spent on social media.

 - You don’t need to be super strict and spy on your teen’s every online move, but it is important to be aware of the kinds of site he or she is frequently using.
 You should know about the friends they used to hangout.

 - Teach your teen about cyberbullying and respecting others.
 Sit down with your teen and talk about what language is appropriate online.
 Encourage your teen to report cyberbullying posts, and talk to a trusted adult if someone they know is cyberbullying or being bullied.